 At UWA the emphasis is on independent learning.
 There will be less direction from lecturers, greater expectations of individual study outside classes, fewer assessments and heavier weighting on assessments.

-You will attend weekly lectures, which may be large, with sometimes more than 100 students.
-These will be complemented by weekly tutorials, seminars or laboratories and workshops, with smaller classes, where you will be expected to actively participate in discussion and debate.
+You will attend weekly lectures, which may be large (sometimes more than 100 students).
+These will be complemented by weekly tutorials, which are smaller classes where you will be expected to actively participate in discussion and debate.
 They may be compulsory and are often assessed.

-Final grades will be based on a combination of oral / written assignments and tests, project work, participation in tutorials and laboratories and final examinations.
-Multi-choice is not a common method of assessment.
-Although specific unit requirements will vary, generally, there is a greater emphasis placed on the final examination than you may be used to.
+Final grades will be based on a combination of oral and written assignments and tests, project work, participation in tutorials and final examinations.
+Multiple choice is not a common method of assessment.

 |HD (Higher Distinction)||80 - 100|